rentry/rentry.github.io/_posts/2022-05-19-joining-search-and-rescue-part-3.md

 - Under 100,000 miles
 - Under $15,000 (so didn't have to go into debt)
 - Didn't track my data
-- As simply built as possible
+- As simply built as possible (preferably manual windows and door locks)

 This impossible criteria eventually yielded a craigslist post for a 2003 Ford Ranger that had largely been towed behind an RV.
 And that's how, in 2018, I found my truck.